The East Light

 The East Light (Hangul: 더 이스트라이트, stylized as TheEastLight.) was a South Korean band formed by Media Line Entertainment.
 The band originally consisted of six members, who made their official debut with the single "Holla" on November 3, 2016.
-Members Seokcheol and Seunghyun later spoke out and filed a lawsuit against the agency, while Media Line Entertainment has removed Eunsung, Junwook, Sagang and Woojin from the group to prevent future complications from the lawsuit.
+Brother members Seokcheol and Seunghyun later spoke out and filed a lawsuit against the agency, while Media Line Entertainment has removed Eunsung, Junwook, Sagang and Woojin from the group to prevent future complications from the lawsuit.

 History

 Prior to debuting, Eunsung, Woojin, and Sagang were contestants on the Mnet show Voice Kids Korea.
 Sagang was also a contestant on the Mnet show Superstar K3, while Eunsung had made a cameo appearance in Monstar as the young Kyu-dong and Seokcheol appeared in the 2014 film My Boy alongside Cha In-pyo and Lee Tae-ran.
 Junwook appeared on the SBS show Star King as the "thirteen-year-old guitar prodigy".

 In 2017, Woojin competed on Produce 101 Season 2 and finished in 34th place.
 Eunsung and Sagang also competed on I Can See Your Voice (season 4 episode 10) and became the winners of the episode, winning the chance to duet with Highlight (the guest) and releasing a digital single titled "Café Latte" (a cover of the Urban Zakapa song).